antrea-io/antrea/README.md

 ### Installation

-To deploy OKN in your Kubernetes cluster, run the following command:
+To deploy Antrea in your Kubernetes cluster, run the following command:
 ```
-kubectl apply -f build/yamls/okn.yml
+kubectl apply -f build/yamls/antrea.yml
 ```

-OKN components can also be run manually for development purpose.
+Antrea components can also be run manually for development purpose.
 See [Manual Installation](docs/manual-installation.md) for information.

 ## Building and testing

-The OKN project uses the [Go modules support](https://github.com/golang/go/wiki/Modules) which was introduced in Go 1.11.
+The Antrea project uses the [Go modules support](https://github.com/golang/go/wiki/Modules) which was introduced in Go 1.11.
 It facilitates dependency tracking and no longer requires projects to live inside the `$GOPATH`.